* Extended application deadlines for 2021:

 The programme is delievered in cooperation with Bank of Estonia and Swedbank, the biggest bank in Estonia.
 These are the benefits to the student:

-Contact International Student Ambassadors to enquire about the life in Tartu.
+Contact International Student Ambassadors to ask about life in Tartu.

 "The programme offers internationally competitive master's-level economic education.
 The teaching staff will involve graduates of the high-standing international economics PhD programmes and leading economists of Estonia.
 Due to close international contacts and active research activities at national and international level at the faculty, students can get actual research experience or apprenticeship training in Estonian financial and public sector institutions."